gdraheim/docker-copyedit/README.md

 By default the tool will use a local "load.tmp" temporary directory.
-You may set "-t $TMPDIR" explicitly to have it run in a normal temporary directory - but be aware that the archive files of save/load can be quite big and the tool will even unpack the archive temporarily.
-That's why the "-t tmpdir" should point to a space that is hopefully big enough (like the workspace you are already in).
+You may set "-t $TMPDIR" explicitly to have it run in a normal temporary directory - but be aware that the archive files during save/load can be quite big and the tool will even unpack the archives temporarily.
+That's why the "-t tmpdir" should point to a space that is hopefully big enough (like the build server workspace you are already in).

 ... **I take patches!**
 ... (however please run the `docker-copyedit-tests.py` / `make check` before)